AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 #### As Table

 If you organize data **as a table**, each item should have the `parent` data field.
 Specify the `id` value of the parent as its value.
-The parent of a root item should be set to `null`.
+The parent of a root item should be set to `null` or just not specified.

 This sample shows how to set data with two roots as a table: